PuravsPoint/HowToGetStarted/README.md

 3. [KQL](KQL.md) - This page will guide you on getting started with Kusto Query Language (KQL)
 4. [DefenderXDR](DefenderXDR.md) - This page will guide you on getting started with Defender XDR
 5. [PurviewCompliance](PurviewCompliance.md) - This page will guide you on getting started with Purview Compliance
-6. [MDE](MDE.md) - This page will guide you getting started with Microsoft Defender for Endpoint (MDE)
+6. [MDE](MDE.md) - This page will guide you on getting started with Microsoft Defender for Endpoint (MDE)
-7. [Azure Security](AzureSecurity.md) - This page will guide you getting started with Azure Security
+7. [Azure Security](AzureSecurity.md) - This page will guide you on getting started with Azure Security
-8. [M365 Incident Response](M365IncidentResponse.md) - This page will guide you getting started with M365 Incident Response
+8. [M365 Incident Response](M365IncidentResponse.md) - This page will guide you on getting started with M365 Incident Response
-9. [Microsoft MVP](MVP.md) - This page will guide you getting started on becoming an MVP
+9. [Microsoft MVP](MVP.md) - This page will help you to started if you're interested to become an MVP